creaceed/Glue/README.md

 # Glue

-Glue is a Python script that lets you tie together a number of dependencies that are part of a main project.
-Glue makes it possible to define repository-based dependencies, to record/track their version at specific moments in the lifetime of the project, and to produce a build number suitable for app distribution (monotonically increasing).
+Glue is a command-line tool to tie together a number of dependencies that are part of a main project.
+It makes it possible to define repository-based dependencies, to record/track their version at specific moments in the lifetime of the project, and to produce a build number suitable for app distribution (monotonically increasing).
 Glue's loose coupling approach makes it easy to setup and deploy, even in unusual project configurations.

+You'd typically use Glue when creating an app (the project) that makes use of a number of reusable libraries (the dependencies), but it's certainly not limited to apps.
+The dependencies should be located relatively to the project root, and have their own repository by themselves.
+Setting up Glue for the project will let you store dependencies versions when you commit the project itself, effectively establishing a "versioning" link: project commit *ABC* references dependency commit *DEF*.

+Lastly, Glue can be invoked as part of the build (through an Xcode script phase, or other build system) when publishing a release.
+This lets you automate dependency recording, as well as feeding Glue's associated build version directly into the built target.

+Glue itself is written in Python, but it is meant to work with any project, in any language.

 <p align="center"><img src="https://user-images.githubusercontent.com/369828/61873112-65ca2080-aee5-11e9-885b-2fd8e6c62721.jpg" width="75%"></p>